ladace/unity-code-snippets/platformer.md

 	...
 ```

-**You can Use this approach to create FX for other events in game.**
+**You can use this approach to create FX for other events in game.**

 #### Create An FX When Getting Coins